mattaylor/whip/README.md

 ## Its Fast.

-As fast as Httpbeast for simple routes and 2-3x faster than Jester for complex routing.
+As fast as Httpbeast for simple routes and upto 3x faster than Jester for complex routing.

 Compared to Go, it is a little quicker than Gin-gonic but slower than fastrouter.